hwm2746/b7_tcr_ladder/README.md

-## CHARMM input scripts used to perform laddered extensions for the B7 TCR simulations for the article published in https://elifesciences.org/reviewed-preprints/104280
+## CHARMM and input scripts used to perform laddered extensions and production runs in OpenMM for the B7 TCR simulations for the article published in https://elifesciences.org/reviewed-preprints/104280

 Authors: Ana C. Chang-Gonzalez & Wonmuk Hwang ( hwm@tamu.edu ). see LICENSE.